canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 cover-alt: A quick guide to LINQ with examples
 ---

 Today a friend asked me about LINQ.
-I guess she was studying for a technical interview.
-So, dear Alice, this is what LINQ is, and these are the most common LINQ methods with examples.
+She was studying for a technical interview.
+So, dear Alice: This is what LINQ is and these are the most common LINQ methods with examples.
 All you need to know about LINQ in 15 minutes or less.

 **Language-Integrated Query (LINQ) is the declarative way of working with collections in C#.
 LINQ works with databases and XML files too.
-But, LINQ has an API syntax, using extensions methods on the IEnumerable type, and a query syntax, using a SQL-like syntax.**
+Apart from extensions methods on the IEnumerable type, LINQ has a query syntax, a SQL-like syntax**

 ## 1. LINQ is declarative

-**LINQ is declarative.** It means we write our code stating the results we want instead of doing every step to get those results.
+It means we write our code stating the results we want instead of doing every step to get those results.

 With LINQ, we write code to _"filter a collection based on a condition."_ Instead of writing code to _"grab an element, check if it satisfies a condition, then move to the next element, check again..."_, etc.